Pieces (film): Plot

-In 1942 in Boston, Massachusetts, 10-year-old Timmy Reston is abused by his mother who compares him to his father for playing with a jigsaw puzzle of a nude woman.
+Ten-year-old Timmy Reston is berated by his mother for playing with a jigsaw puzzle of a nude woman.
 After she orders him to dispose of the puzzle, he returns with an axe, murders her, then dismembers her body with a hacksaw.
-When the police arrive, Timmy hides inside a closet and pretends to be a witness to the crime.
+When the police arrive, Timmy hides in a closet and pretends to be a witness to the crime.
 The police believe Timmy's story and he is sent to live with his aunt.
-Forty years later, after witnessing a female skateboarder smash into a mirror, a black-clad figure opens a box containing the bloodied clothing and a photograph of Timmy's mother.
-He also unboxes the bloodied jigsaw puzzle and starts to put it together.
+40 years later, after witnessing a female skateboarder smash into a mirror, a black-clad figure opens a box containing a photograph of Timmy's mother and her bloodied dress.
+He takes out the bloodied jigsaw puzzle and starts to put it together.

-While studying outside in broad daylight, a female coed is decapitated with a chainsaw by an unidentified killer who steals her head.
+A female student studying on the lawn of her Boston university is decapitated with a chainsaw by an unidentified killer who steals her head.
 Lt.
 Bracken and his partner, Sgt.
 Holden, investigate the murder.
-Arthur Brown, a reserved professor of anatomy who is often teased by students for being homosexual, gives the detectives a tour of the school.
-Outside, the groundskeeper, Willard, is seen trimming a hedge with a chainsaw.
-In the library, a student named Kendall receives a note given by a girl to come to the pool later; the killer finds it and tracks down the girl at the pool, where she is brutally killed with the chainsaw.
-Willard later arrives on the scene and is arrested, believed to be a suspect.
-Near the pool, they find the chainsaw and the girl's body parts, save for her torso.
+Arthur Brown, a reserved professor of anatomy who is teased by students for being homosexual, gives the detectives a tour of the school, where the groundskeeper, Willard, is trimming hedges with a chainsaw.
+A student, Kendall, receives a note from a female classmate to meet her at the pool for sex, but the killer sends Kendall a fake note to divert him and then murders the girl with a chainsaw.
+Willard arrives on the scene and is arrested as a suspect after the police find a chainsaw by the victim, missing her torso, at the pool.
 Professor Brown inspects the remains, and is briefly considered a suspect.

-The next day, Dr. Jennings meets with Kendall at the station in hopes that he can help provide a profile of the murderer.
-Bracken brings in an undercover cop named Mary Riggs, who was also a former tennis player.
-Bracken explains to Holden that she will pose as a tennis instructor at the college and that Kendall is going to assist her whenever he can.
-As a reporter named Sylvia Costa is stonewalled by Bracken, the killer stalks a girl later that evening and saws her arms off inside an elevator just before Kendall and the police arrive.
-That same evening, the killer also stalks Sylvia and stabs her on a waterbed.
+Dr. Jennings meets with Kendall at the station in hopes that he can help provide a profile of the murderer.
+Bracken brings in undercover officer and former tennis pro Mary Riggs to pose as a tennis instructor at the college, with Kendall's assistance.
+Reporter Sylvia Costa is stonewalled by Bracken.
+That evening, the killer stalks a student and saws her arms off inside an elevator just before Kendall and the police arrive, then stabs Sylvia to death on a waterbed.